Unity Plugin (UP) & API

 The Label on the delay’s output indicates how many time steps a Resource is delayed.

 Note that this is different from most Formulas on Resource Connections, which ordinarily represent a flow rate.

 This time is dynamic, it can be change by other elements in the diagram via Formula Modifiers.

 🔧 In the Delay example below, play the diagram Step by Step.
 Notice the counter in the play bar (next to the Reset Button) and the flow of the Soldiers Resource.
 It is delayed by 5 Steps.

 Here’s the step-by-step rundown:

 Step 1: Three Gold are converted into a Soldier & sent to Delay

 Step 2: First Soldier is delayed, and a second one is commissioned

 Steps 3 – 5: both Soldiers are in training (delayed)

 Step 6: First Soldier is pushed to the Soldiers’ Pool.
 The second is still in training

 Step 7: Second Soldier is sent to the Soldiers’ Pool

 A Delay can process multiple Resources simultaneously.
 This means that all incoming Resources are delayed for the specified number of time steps regardless of the number of Resources currently being delayed.

 Other elements in the diagram can change the delay setting through Formula Modifiers or triggers – Buffer diagram below.

 Or you can specify a random delay time using the dice notation or custom variables.

 Delays can be turned into Queues.
 A Queue has 2 hourglass symbols instead of one.

 Queues process only one Resource at a time.

 🔧 In the Queue example below, play the diagram (Step by Step).
-It, in this case, orders from Build are queued and processed 1 at a time, every 5 Time Steps.
+In this case, orders from Build are queued and processed 1 at a time, every 5 Time Steps.

 Step 1: Three Gold are converted into a Soldier & sent to the Training facility (Queue)

 Step 2: Initial Soldier is being Queued for 1 step.
 Another three Gold are converted into a Soldier & sent to the Training facility (Queue), but their training is not started